 The course focuses on the overall general management of the business organizations.
 Definitions, Frameworks and conceptual models are presented to provide basic principles for strategy formulation, implementation, execution and control.
 Topics include competitive forces and value chain analysis, strategic intent, core competencies, intellectual resources, strategic and organizational design fit, networks, alliances and partnerships, and management of change.
 Short case studies related to a variety of organizations types of differing sectors (public and private) and size are used to help students analyze business environment and conditions and provide an enhanced understanding of strategic management approach for the organization.
 Particular attention is given to strategic management in the military context of defense (DND organizations).

+'''

+Also offered through Distance Education

+Prerequisite(s):

-Prerequisite(s): BAE202; BAE208; BAE220; BAE300; BAE314; BAE326;
+BAE202; BAE208; BAE220; BAE300; BAE314; BAE326;

-BAE344; and BAE330, or their equivalents
+BAE344; and BAE330

+Contact Hours:

+3 - 0 - 6 (Distance Learning: 0 - 0 - 9)

+Credit(s):

+1

+'''

 BAE440 International Management